libcpr/cpr/advanced-usage.md

 ### SSL Client Certificate

-Some HTTPS services require client certificates to be given at the time of connection for authentication and authentication.
+Some HTTPS services require client certificates to be given at the time of connection for authentication and authorization.

 You can specify filenames for client certificates and private keys using the `CertFile` and `KeyFile` options.